pcaressa/awful/README.md

 - Awful, the *representation language*;
 - Niceful, the *publication language*.

 The latter is addressed to humans wanting to use the language, the former is addressed to machines to execute it.
+Of course you can enjoy programming directly in Afwul and keep in mind that Niceful is easily translated to Awful, indeed the interpreter does that to interpret it.

 One may thinks to representation language as the "inner form" and to publication language as "syntactic sugar" built on top of the inner form.

 Currently the status of the project is the following:

-- Documentation: this reference file plus a tutorial in [doc/](doc/).
+- Documentation: this reference file plus a gentle introduction to the language and to functional programming concepts: [doc/awful_intro_fl.md](doc/awful_intro_fl.md).
-- Python implementation: [python/](python/) folder containing a series of Python scripts with a complete implementation: see below for the usage (see also [python/README.md](python/README.md)).
-- C implementation: [c/](c/) folder folontaining C headers and sources to be compiled into a single executable; see [c/README.md](c/README.md/) for usage.
+- C implementation: [c/](c/) folder contains C headers and sources to be compiled into a single executable that is the "official" implementation of the language; see [c/README.md](c/README.md/).

-TODO:

-- Niceful implementation in Niceful, used to self-implement Niceful using the Awful interpreter.
-- Afwul to C translator.
+- Python implementation: [python/](python/) folder containing a series of Python scripts with a prototypal implementation: see [python/README.md](python/README.md).

 Enjoy!
 Paolo